 Serving

-This peach cobbler with cake mix and canned peaches is the perfect dessert to finish meals, such as pork tenderloin, tasty burgersSpaghetti TacosBird Dogsgrilled chicken, or anything else off the grill or smoker.
+This peach cobbler with canned peaches is the perfect dessert to finish meals, such as pork tenderloin, tasty burgersSpaghetti TacosBird Dogsgrilled chicken, or anything else off the grill or smoker.

 This dessert is an excellent choice for potlucks and parties, as it travels easily without fuss.
 It’s a perfect fit for summer poolside barbecues yet versatile enough to be enjoyed any time of year!